Learn How You Can Rank #1 for Your Keyword

-Then, ensure that every time on your website that you’re using any of those topically related keywords, you’re linking back to your SEO agency page.
+Then, ensure that every time on your website that you use any of these topically-related keywords, you’re linking back to your SaaS SEO agency page.

 It takes time.
 It takes perseverance.

-The joy and the fun and the adventure and the challenge of this all is how consistent can you be, can you innovate as Google changes what they value and can you consistently generate revenue from your keywords?
-If you’re not generating opportunities, deals, and revenue, who cares?
+Remember, the adventure/challenge of it all is how consistent you can be, how innovative you can be as Google changes what they value, and how consistently you generate revenue from your keywords.